Credit Scores: Important for Approval, Rate, and Loan Options

 Your credit score helps lenders assess risk, but it’s only one part of the equation.
 Different loan programs allow different score ranges, and pricing can change based on overall credit strength.
+A stronger score may improve both your approval options and the rate you’re offered.

 - Higher scores generally qualify for better rates and terms